Welcome New Members to your Co-op!

 REA holds an Annual Meeting to update members on how their co-op is doing financially and operationally, to elect directors, and to transact business.
 It is an opportunity for members to learn more about their co-op, ask questions, and learn more about programs offered by REA.
 Members are notified each year by mail and in the newsletter when and where the Annual Meeting will take place.
 Learn More »

 Vote in Director Elections

 We encourage ALL members to vote in director elections.
 REA holds a nomination process at our district meetings in which the names of qualifies candidates are placed on the ballot.
 Ballots are mailed to the members of the voting districts.
 Members can vote by mail or cast their vote by bringing their ballot to the Annual Meeting.

 If, for any director election, there is only one nominee for a board position, so that the nominee is running unopposed, ballots will not be mailed, and the election will be determined by acclamation at the annual meeting.

 Any questions on voting or elections can be answered by a phone call to the REA office at 1-800-473-1722.

 Learn more about voting in director elections »

 Member Advisory Council

 Members are encouraged to participate in the Member Advisory Council.
-The Member Advisory Council is made up of three member representatives from each of the seven districts (see the Service Territory Map on page 9).
-Appointed by the district director, council members meet four times each year to review and discuss co-op operations and current issues.
+The Member Advisory Council is made up of three member representatives from each of the seven REA districts.
+Appointed by the district director, Council members meet four times each year to review and discuss co-op operations and current issues.
 Please contact Runestone Electric if you would like to participate in the Member Advisory Council.